Jays-T/photography_philosophy_v1/README.md

 # Bugs

 **Major Bugs**

 * There was a major bug with the delete product function which caused all the products to be deleted instead of only one.
 * This bug was caught during testing and has been removed/fixed.

-No further bugs were detected during testing

 # Deployment